bouletmarc/D2R-BMBot/README.md

 # USE AT YOUR OWN RISK ONLY

-I accept no responsibility for any outcomes or usage of this tool.
+I accept no responsibility for any outcomes for the usage of this tool.

 ![alt tag](https://raw.githubusercontent.com/bouletmarc/D2R-BMBot/main/BMBot1.png)
 ![alt tag](https://raw.githubusercontent.com/bouletmarc/D2R-BMBot/main/BMBot2.png)